EMOD-Hub/emodpy-workflow/docs/how_to/how_to_ingest_form.md

 # Ingest Form How-to guides

+The [filling an ingest form tutorial](../tutorials/filling_an_ingest_form.md) covers the context in which the macros noted in this how-to are used.

 ## How to generate or delete observation data sheets

 Adding and removing observational data sheets are both accomplished in an ingest form by use of an Excel macro